 Alternative Medal Table for Past 15 Years

-As for the medal table, we take into account only last 15 years.
+Same as in the medal table above, we take into account only last 15 years.
 Again, we give 3 points for the gold medal, 2 points for the silver medal and 1 point for the bronze medal.

-The leading team in the past 15 year is the Czech Republic, same as in the medal table for the past 15 years.
+The leading team in the past 15 year is Russia, same as in the medal table for the past 15 years (actualized 2015).